deasterly/ADMIN1/Lab_Guides/Module_01_Labs.md

 *****

-### TASK 3:  Perform the following operations on SERVER2
+### STEP 3:  Perform the following operations on SERVER2

 1. Display only the first 10 lines of */usr/share/dict/words*
 2. Display only the last 17 lines of */usr/share/dict/words*